swainechen/chenlab-training/websites/gis-aws/content/06-RunAnalyses/04-RCAv2Day1.md

 +++
 title = "c.
-Single Cell RNA-Seq Data Summary" date = 2022-09-19T09:05:54Z weight = 50
+Single-cell RNA-Seq data" date = 2022-09-19T09:05:54Z
+weight = 50
 tags = ["RCAv2", "RNA-seq", "single-cell"]
 +++

-Recent advances in sequencing technology has allowed for single-cell transcriptomics, in which the RNA from a single cell can be quantified and measured.
-This allows for the identification of cell type simply from the levels of marker gene expression.
-Day 2 will involve a [more in-depth analysis](http://slchen-lab-training.s3-website-ap-southeast-1.amazonaws.com/12-creates3sharedata/08-singlecell.html) of single-cell data; for this exercise, we will just get used to using R in the AWS EC2 terminal.
+Bulk RNA sequencing allows researchers to discern the average gene expression profiles of their samples of interest, but the results are limited in their resolution, and affected by variation in cell type composition.
+The application of microfluidics and / or multi-step barcoding strategies to molecular biology along with advances in next-generation sequencing technologies have allowed researchers to utilise single cell technologies, such as droplet-based and combinatorial barcoding approaches, at a high-throughput scale.
+Single cell measurements complement bulk RNA sequencing profiles by allowing for granular insights into gene expression and gene regulatory networks, and facilitating an understanding of cell type composition and cell-to-cell heterogeneity in samples of interest.

+In this introductory session on Day 1 of the GIS-AWS training, we will explore the data and metadata structure of a single cell dataset.
+This exercise features a single cell dataset that we have pre-processed using [Seurat](https://satijalab.org/seurat/index.html), one of the most popular single cell analysis R packages.
+Today, we will get familiarised with using R in the AWS EC2 environment.
+On Day 2 of the GIS-AWS training, we will identify major cell types present in this single cell dataset.

 First, let's make a directory for this exercise and download some data: